-"Policies are very straightforward on whether the loss of a specific body part qualifies for a benefit under an AD&D policy.
-A big toe, for instance, doesn't go into a payment category because certain dismemberment policies often start at or above the ankle," says McConeghey.
+Policies are straightforward on whether they cover a specific body party.
+A big toe, for instance, might not go into a payment category because certain dismemberment policies often start at or above the ankle.

 Your policy may state that in order for you to receive benefits, your death or the loss of a limb or eyesight must occur within a certain time frame after the accident, usually within three months.
 And your death must be a direct result of the injuries you sustained in the accident.
 If you die and meet the criteria, the policy would pay the principal (full) amount.
 Loss of limbs or eyesight are paid on a “scheduled” basis, meaning a portion of the principal amount.

 AD&D policy exclusions

 The circumstances connected with your accident or death could affect your AD&D benefits.
 Exclusions in AD&D policies depend on the insurance company, so experts suggest you shop around for the right policy.

 Policies often include several exclusions.

 - Death resulting from a mental or physical illness